tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 In the early 20th century, the United States experienced a period of political persecution and anxiety known as the "Red Scare".
 There were two different eras in American history that are collectively known as the Red Scare, both of which were marked by widespread anxiety over communism and other leftist ideas.
 The first Red Scare happened in the wake of World War One and is rarely spoken about.
 And the second occurred in the midst of the Cold War in the late 1940s and early 1950s.

 To a considerable extent, the 1917 Bolshevik Revolution in Russia was to blame for the onset of the *first* Red Scare.
 It's no secret that many Americans, especially those in positions of authority, were worried about the emergence of the Soviet Union and the expansion of communism in Europe.
-In response to this perceived threat, the American government enacted a set of laws *intended* to limit the freedoms of those who were either communists or sympathizers of the Communist cause.
+In response to this perceived threat, the American government enacted a set of laws *intended* to limit the freedoms of those who were either Communists or sympathizers of the Communist cause.

 </james>
 <from></from>
 <james {% include timecode %}>

 The Sedition Act of 1918 was one of the most notorious pieces of legislation enacted at the time, because it made it a crime to *criticize* is the government.
-Anyone suspected of being a communist or Anarchist was subject to prosecution under these statutes, regardless of whether or not they had committed any real crimes.
-The American Protective League was one of the several *private* groups formed during the first Red Scare with the authority to investigate and report on suspected's subversives.
+Anyone suspected of being a Communist or Anarchist was subject to prosecution under these statutes, regardless of whether or not they had committed any real crimes.
+The American Protective League was one of the several *private* groups formed during the first Red Scare with the authority to investigate and report on suspected subversives.

 </james>
 <from></from>